Accessorial Rates And Charges Reference Guide

-Carrier shall maintain during the term of this Service Guide (a) workers' compensation insurance on all employees, as required by applicable state law, (b) automobile and property damage liability insurance with limits of liability of not less than $5,000,000 per occurrence, (c) cargo legal liability insurance to cover damage or loss of cargo in the amount of $0.25 per pound with a maximum of $10,000 per occurrence, and (d) general liability insurance with limits of liability of not less than $500,000 per occurrence.
-The required insurance shall cover the entire geographic scope in which the Carrier will operate under this Service Guide and, as applicable, be "Broad From."
+Carrier shall maintain during the term of this Service Guide (a) workers’ compensation insurance on all employees, as required by applicable state law, (b) automobile and property damage liability insurance with limits of liability of not less than $ 5,000,000 per occurrence, (c) cargo legal liability insurance to cover damage to or loss of cargo in the amount of $0.25 per pound with a maximum of $10,000 per occurrence, and (d) general liability insurance with limits of liability of not less than $ 500,000 per occurrence.
+The required insurance shall cover the entire geographic scope in which the Carrier will operate under this Service Guide and, as applicable, be "Broad Form."
 Upon request, Carrier will furnish Shipper with a certificate of insurance from a reputable insurance company evidencing such insurance.
 Carrier will request that its insurance company provide 30 days' advance notice to Shipper prior to cancellation of such insurance.
 Neither Party waives any right to subrogation it or its insurers may have arising out of service provided pursuant to this Service Guide.
-Notwithstanding the foregoing, if Carrier meets all applicable federal requirements, Carrier may self-insure.
-Upon request, Carrier shall furnish Shipper with proof of self-insurance.
+Notwithstanding the foregoing, if Carrier meets all applicable federal requirements, Carrier may self- insure.
+Upon request, Carrier shall furnish Shipper with proof of self- insurance.

 REFUSED SHIPMENT - WAREHOUSEMAN LIABILITY: